zguo0525/API-Pack/README.md

   - `lang` (str): Programming language of the API call
 - `unique_id` (str): Unique identifier for the API data entry

-## Model fine-tuned with 1M instances from API-Pack dataset
+## Model Access

-The model is hosted on [Huggingface](https://huggingface.co/zguo0525/API-Pack-Model).
-The base model is based on [CodeLlama-13b-hf](https://huggingface.co/codellama/CodeLlama-13b-hf), a custom commercial license for which is [available](https://ai.meta.com/resources/models-and-libraries/llama-downloads/).
+The model fine-tuned with 1M instances from API-Pack dataset is hosted on [Huggingface](https://huggingface.co/zguo0525/API-Pack-Model).
+The base model is [CodeLlama-13b-hf](https://huggingface.co/codellama/CodeLlama-13b-hf), a custom commercial license for which is [available](https://ai.meta.com/resources/models-and-libraries/llama-downloads/).

 ## License